 The process required to take a room from its current state, into the finished beautiful, well considered and designed space is a complex process.
 Did you know that there are approximately 400 decisions to be made in every single room renovation?
-Multiply that by the number of rooms and spaces in your home, and then add on managing trades and sourcing the perfect pieces... this suddenly makes renovating a home a much more daunting task, but worry not help is at hand.
+Multiply that by the number of rooms and spaces in your home, and then add on managing trades and sourcing the perfect pieces... this suddenly makes renovating a home a much more complex task, but worry not help is at hand.
 Full service interior design is for clients who want a beautiful space, executed to a high level of finesse and detail by only making a few key decisions and allowing the designer to take on the complex task of making it happen for you.
-Before we embark on this process, we always conduct a design consultation first, to ensure that we are a good fit.
+Before we embark on this process, we always conduct a design consultation first, to ensure that we are the best suited for the job.

 What does Full service design entail?

-We simplify this very complicated process into two stages.
+We simplify our 15-step process into two stages.

 Each of these stages has within it a number of steps that ensure that the process moves forward in a highly organised and linear manner.
 Grab a cup of tea and read through our process below.

 So you want to invest in your home and improve your living environment.
 Welcome!
 You have come to the right place, but where do you start from.
 We offer a design consultation to help you determine exactly this.
 Weather you are doing a full home renovation, or a single room makeover this is a great starting point.
-It allows us to meet (either via video link or in person) and have upto two hours dedication to speaking about your design goals and ambitions.
-If you simply need some ideas to get you started, or if you wanted to figure out how to schedule your renovation project and in what order things need to be done - the design consultation is the best place to start.
+It allows us to meet in person and have upto two hours dedication to speaking about your project.
+If you simply need some ideas to get you started, or if you wanted us to take on the full project - the design consultation is the best place to start.
 100% of our clients who have had this consultation have said that they found it to be great value and most have proceeded to engaging us for further services.